l3wk3m/studiobooker/README.md

 As a Site User I can book a studio so that I can secure my exclusive place

 - Acceptance Criteria 1
-As a Site User I can visit the booking page and view a "Book" button next to / within my desired studio / time slot
+As a Site User I can visit the stuio page and view a list of available dates next to / within my desired studio / time slot
 - Acceptance Criteria 2
-As a Site User I can click the "Book" button and recieve confirmation of my choice of studio
+As a Site User I can click submit my date and time selection for the given studio and recieve confirmation of my choice of studio

 **User Story - Viewing my bookings**